Ā mātou mahi What we do

 In partnership with Auckland Council, we continuously review its property portfolio.
 This includes recognising when properties may no longer be required.

-Once we identify that a property is potentially no longer needed for its current purpose, we go through a robust, multi-stage process to assess if the council may need it for another purpose, now or in the future.
+Once council identifies that a property no longer needed for its current purpose, we go through a robust, multi-stage process to assess if the council may need it for another purpose, now or in the future.

-This involves talking with Auckland Council including local boards, mana whenua groups and the Independent Māori Statutory Board.
+This involves working with Auckland Council including local boards, mana whenua groups and the Independent Māori Statutory Board.

-If it’s considered to be not needed, then we propose to the council committee that it could be sold.
+If it’s decided that it is no longer needed, then it is proposed to the council committee that it could be sold.

 All sales must be approved by Auckland Council.